GeoStudios/Project-Creator/README.md

 # Project-Creator

 ## Build
-To build the program intall golang then run the bat file named build
+To build the program intall golang then run the bat file named build <br>

 ## Supported Languages